Welcome to "The Rabbit Hole"

 What, exactly, do I intend to write about here?
 Good question, glad you asked!

-I’m not entirely sure, but simply having the intention to write something is how the book came to be, and that seemed to have worked out pretty well, so let’s just go with it and see what happens.
+I’m not entirely sure but simply having the intention to write something is how the book came to be, and that seemed to have worked out pretty well, so let’s just go with it and see what happens.
 Now that I mentioned it though, perhaps how the book started is as good a topic as any.
 Let's start with the disclaimer:

 What does "a work of fiction, influenced by memory" mean?
 For me, it means that I’m taking elements from my life and using them as inspiration for the story.
 If you ever saw the movie, “Shakespeare in Love,” it’s kind of like that; real life events influence what Shakespeare puts down on paper, but it’s not a direct translation.
+I'll cover that in a bit more detail in a later post.

-This book initially started out as a memoir, but as it progressed, I wanted to introduce characters and scenarios that were either completely fictional, or else took place during a time that was outside of my target setting of 1993 to 1996.
+Suffice it to say that this book initially started out as a memoir, but as it progressed, I wanted to introduce characters and scenarios that were either completely fictional, or else took place during a time that was outside of my target setting of 1993 to 1996.
 The end result is a bit of a hybrid between memoir and fiction.

 Which is which?